astrochili/vscode-defold/README.md

 This guide will help you to configure VSCode for developing games with Defold.

-- Use syntax highlighting and linting.
+- Syntax highlighting and linting.
-- Use powerful IntelliSense (standard lua, Defold API, libraries, project code).
+- Powerful IntelliSense (standard lua, Defold API, libraries, project code).
-- Build and launch the game from VSCode.
+- Building and launching the game from VSCode.
-- Debug the game with breakpoints, call stacks, stepping, inspecting and evaluating.
+- Debugging with breakpoints, call stacks, stepping, inspecting and evaluating.

+This allows you not to use Defold Editor all the time if you are working only with the code at the moment.

 ## Quick start